papis/papis/doc/source/default-settings.rst

 .. papis-config:: default-read-bibfile
     :section: bibtex

-    A path to a BibTex file that should be automatically read when using the ``papis bibtex`` command.
+    A path to a BibTeX file that should be automatically read when using the ``papis bibtex`` command.
 This should be equivalent to using ``papis bibtex read file.bib`` when used with :confval:`auto-read`.

 .. papis-config:: default-save-bibfile
     :section: bibtex

-    A path to a BibTex file that should be automatically saved when using the ``papis bibtex`` command.
+    A path to a BibTeX file that should be automatically saved when using the ``papis bibtex`` command.
 This should be equivalent to using ``papis bibtex save file.bib``.